Want to make $50? Support small businesses with your Amex card

 Separately, Amex says it will commit $10 million specifically to help Black-owned small businesses in the form of grants and other efforts.
 Those funds will be disbursed over the next four years through business organizations that “provide grants to Black small business owners and capacity-building efforts in local communities across the country,” Amex says.

-The announcements come as small and midsize business around the country struggle to stay afloat during COVID-19 and the associated lockdowns, including a recent rollback of reopenings in California, Texas, and Florida where daily new infections have spiked.
+The announcements come as small and midsize businesses around the country struggle to stay afloat during COVID-19 and the associated lockdowns, including a recent rollback of reopenings in California, Texas, and Florida where daily new infections have spiked.

 In many cases, federal and local loan programs meant to help smaller companies navigate this uncharted territory have come up short, and companies large and small have had to lay off workers, cut pay, and, in some cases, close for good.
 Amex says its own research has shown that stimulus-type programs like this actually induce customers to spend money.
 It also cites research it conducted in which 62% of small-business owners indicated they would have to shut down if consumer spending doesn’t return by the end of the year.